AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Objects/Object lifecycle/Configuration examples.md

     In the following lifecycle rule configuration, the `doc/` prefix is specified as the filter, which indicates that the lifecycle rule applies only to objects whose names are prefixed with `doc/` such as `doc/test1.txt` and `doc/test2.jpg`.
 The lifecycle rule also specifies the following operations on these objects:

-    -   Transition: Convert the storage class of objects to IA 180 days after the objects are last modified.
+    -   Transition: Convert the storage class of objects to Infrequent Access \(IA\) 180 days after the objects are last modified.
     -   Expiration: Delete objects 365 days after objects are last modified.
     ```
     <LifecycleConfiguration>